AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 The data we'll need to store of each fragment is a **position** vector, a **normal** vector, a **color** vector, and a **specular intensity** value.
 In the geometry pass we need to render all objects of the scene and store these data components in the G-buffer.
 We can again use **multiple render targets** to render to multiple color buffers in a single render pass; this was briefly discussed in the Bloom notes.

 For the geometry pass we'll need to initialize a framebuffer object that we'll call `gBuffer`  that has multiple color buffers attached and a single depth renderbuffer object.
-For
+For the position and normal texture we'd preferably use a high-precision texture (16 or 32-bit float per component).
+For the albedo and specular values we'll be fine with default texture precision (8-bit precision per component).
+Note that we use `GL_RGBA16F` over `GL_RGB16F` as GPU's